armory/docs/content/en/docs/armory-admin/dinghy-enable.md

 ## Configuring Pipelines as Code

 1. Create a personal access token (in either [GitHub](https://github.com/settings/tokens) or Bitbucket/Stash) that has read access to all repos where you store your `dinghyfile` and `module` files.
-1. Get your Github, GitLab, or Bitbucket/Stash organization where the app repos and templates reside.
+1. Get your GitHub, GitLab, or Bitbucket/Stash organization where the app repos and templates reside.
 For example, if your repo is `armory-io/dinghy-templates`, your `template-org` would be `armory-io`.
 1. Get the name of the repo containing modules. .
 For example, if your repo is `armory-io/dinghy-templates`, your `template-repo` would be `dinghy-templates`.

 ### GitHub